FlavioSerra-afk/FoodBank-Manager/Docs/Diagnostics.md

 retention.
 Results list total records affected and anonymised along with error counts.
 All actions are protected by nonces and the `fb_manage_diagnostics` capability.

+## Privacy panel
+The Diagnostics hub exposes a Privacy panel to preview Subject Access Request data and execute dry-run or real erasure.
+Actions require a nonce and the `fb_manage_diagnostics` capability.